All CAP's Grants

 FUNDERS:

 The Artist in Community Grant is part of New York State Council on the Arts (NYSCA) Statewide Community Regrant (SCR) program, along with our GAP Grant, and our Arts Education Grant.
 SCR makes exemplary arts programming available to geographically, ethnically, and racially diverse segments of the State's population, and to support the continued development of local cultural resources responsive to community cultural needs.
-This program is made possible with public funds from both NYSCA and Tompkins County.

-DUE DATES FOR 2023 FUNDING:
+DUE DATES FOR 2025 FUNDING:

-Artist in Comm Grant APPLICATION FORM: HERE
+Artist in Comm Grant APPLICATION FORM HERE

-Artist in Comm Grant BUDGET FORM: HERE
+Artist in Comm Grant BUDGET FORM HERE

 If you can not open the application (doc) or budget (excel), try opening them in google docs or sheets.
 If that doesn't work, email programs@artspartner.org

-2022 GRANTEES:
+PAST GRANTEES:

 Find Page Link HERE

-2023 FINAL REPORTS:
+2024 FINAL REPORTS:

-Google Form for Artist in Community Grant Final Report HERE, due 30 days after completion of project or by 12/15/23 at the latest.
+Due 30 days after completion of project or by 12/15/24 at the latest.

-2023 Arts Education Grant
+2025 Arts Education Grant

 FOR:

-- Artist residencies in K-12 public schools, or after school programs
+Artist residencies in K-12 public schools, or after school programs

 ABOUT: